-Both the 7D Mark II and the TL2 are recent models that are part of the current product line-up.
-The 7D Mark II replaced the earlier Canon 7D, while the TL2 followed on from the Leica TL.
+The TL2 is a recent model that features in the current product line-up of Leica.
+In contrast, the 7D Mark II has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the 7D Mark II from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Canon 7D II and the Leica TL2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 7D Mark II: